 The levy will be for four years, 2022–2025

-Battle Ground’s levy pays for basic services that are key to providing a quality education and getting students the help they need both socially and academically.
-The levy enables the district to keep class sizes small, supply technology that has helped students learn remotely during the health crisis, and provide for learning experiences such as electives and Advanced Placement (AP) courses.
+Battle Ground’s levy also pays for basic services that are key to providing a quality education and getting students the help they need both socially and academically.
+The levy enables the district to provide technology that has helped students learn remotely during the health crisis, as well as learning experiences such as electives and Advanced Placement (AP) courses.
 Battle Ground’s levy covers 25 percent of school and district support staff, teachers, and administrators over what the state funds.

 Levy dollars also pay for high school and upcoming middle school sports, health services, music and art classes, drug prevention education, instructional technology, security, education for students with special needs, utilities, and insurance.
-The levy also funds textbooks and curricula, staff positions and salaries and professional development, transportation, and building maintenance.
+The levy also funds textbooks and curricula, professional development, transportation, and building maintenance.

 This levy will help Battle Ground maintain the funding for essential student programs and services.
 Local support is critical to providing a variety of programs that appeal to a wide range of students, to supporting special needs students, and to maintaining facilities.
 The state does not cover or fully cover many of these critical components of education.